githubtraining/training-manual/docs/22_merge_strategies_rebase.md

 1. Start the merge: `git rebase -i main`
 1. Your text editor will open, allowing you to see the commits to be rebased.
 1. Save and close the `rebase-todo`.
-1. Watch your rebase happen on the command line.
+1. Watch your rebase happen on the command-line.
 1. Take another look at your history: `git log --oneline --graph --decorate --all`
 1. If you merged now, it would be a fast-forward merge.